-The AR application that runs on the mobile device needs to first track the pose (coordinates and orientation) of the user's head, eyes and the objects that are in view.
-This requires tracking natural features and developing an annotated point cloud based model that is then stored in a database.
+Tracking: This includes tracking of the three dimensional coordinates and six dimensional pose (coordinates and orientation) of objects in the real world[AUGMENTED].
+The AR application that runs on the mobile device needs to track the pose of the user's head, eyes and the objects that are in view.
+This requires tracking natural features that are then used in the next stage of the pipeline.

+Acquisition of a model of the real world: The tracked natural features are used to develop an annotated point cloud based model that is then stored in a database.
 To ensure that this database can be scaled up, techniques such as combining a client side simultaneous tracking and mapping and a server-side localization are used[SLAM_1], [SLAM_2], [SLAM_3], [SLAM_4].
-Once the natural features are tracked, virtual objects are geometrically aligned with those features.
-This is followed by resolving occlusion that can occur between virtual and the real objects [OCCL_1], [OCCL_2].

-The next step for the AR apllication is to apply photometric registration [PHOTO_REG].
-This requires aligning the brightness and color between the virtual and real objects.
-Additionally, algorithms that calculate global illumination of both the virtual and real objects [GLB_ILLUM_1], [GLB_ILLUM_2] are executed.
-Various algorithms to deal with artifacts generated by lens distortion [LENS_DIST], blur [BLUR], noise [NOISE] etc are also required.
+Registration: The coordinate systems, brightness, and color of virtual and real objects need to be aligned in a process called registration [REG].
+Once the natural features are tracked as discussed above, virtual objects are geometrically aligned with those features by geometric registration .This is followed by resolving occlusion that can occur between virtual and the real objects [OCCL 1], [OCCL 2].
+The AR application also applies photometric registration [PHOTO REG] by aligning the brightness and color between the virtual and real objects.Additionally, algorithms that calculate global illumination of both the virtual and real objects [GLB ILLUM 1], [GLB ILLUM 2] are executed.Various algorithms to deal with artifacts generated by lens distortion [LENS DIST], blur [BLUR], noise [NOISE] etc are also required.